iley/kamaji/README.md

 ## Hardware

+**The recommended version for new builds is "Classic V1".**

-V1 uses an ATmega328p running at 8MHz without an external oscillator.
+* V1 uses an ATmega328p running at 8MHz without an external oscillator.
 [USBasp](http://www.fischl.de/usbasp/) can be used for programming.

-V2 uses ATmega32u4 and a 128x64 graphics screen.
+* V2 uses ATmega32u4 and a 128x64 graphics screen.

-V3 runs on ATmega328p with a 16MHz oscillator and and utilizes a PCF8574 I/O extender chip.
+* V3 runs on ATmega328p with a 16MHz oscillator and and utilizes a PCF8574 I/O extender chip.
+* "Classic V1" is an updated revision of V1.
+Fully compatible from software point of view.
+* "Headless" is a USB MIDI device without a screen or buttons.
+Built around "Pro Micro" boards (ATMega32U4).

 ## Code style